Document Authentication for use in China

 fees vary depending on type of the documents and level of service

 (Such as: Adoption, Birth/Death/Marriage Certificate, Affidavit of Single Status, Personal Declaration, Personal Real Estate Transaction, Inheritance, Foster Care, Name Change Order, etc. )

-- Processing time means the time Chinese Consulate needs to process your application.
+- Processing time means the time Chinese Consulate needs to process your application and is based on business days.
 First day of receiving is not processing day.
 Weekend and holiday doesn't count.

 Forms of Payment:

 - You may also pay by credit card.
 Credit card payment is subject to 3.6% surcharge.

 - If you have paid online, please include a copy of payment confirmation with your application.
 Do not send in the credit card payment authorization form if you have paid online.

 - Return shipping fee listed is for return addresses within the continental U.S. If your return address is in Alaska, Hawaii, Puerto Rico or Canada, please include an extra extended delivery area fee of $10.00 per order.
 If you need to ship back to other international address, additional fee and time is needed, please call for detail.

 STEP 6 - Complete Service Request Form